JULIEI2108/odooterraform/README.md

 ## Prerequisites
 To work with this repository, you will need to meet the following prerequisites:

-Git: Ensure that Git is installed on your machine.
-Git is a version control system used for managing and tracking changes to the project's source code.
+- **Git:** Git should be installed on your machine.
+It is a version control system utilized for managing and tracking changes in the project's source code.

-Terraform CLI: Install the Terraform CLI (Command Line Interface) on your machine.
-Terraform is an infrastructure as code (IaC) tool used to provision and manage cloud resources.
+- **Terraform CLI:** Install the Terraform CLI on your machine.
+Terraform is an infrastructure as code (IaC) tool utilized to provision and manage cloud resources.

-AWS CLI: Install the AWS Command Line Interface (CLI) on your machine.
-The AWS CLI allows you to interact with various Amazon Web Services (AWS) from the command line.
+- **AWS CLI:** The AWS Command Line Interface (CLI) should be installed on your machine.
+This allows you to interact with various Amazon Web Services (AWS) directly from the command line.

-AWS Credentials: Obtain valid AWS credentials, including an Access Key and Secret Access Key, which will authenticate and authorize access to your AWS account.
-Configure these credentials properly on your machine using the AWS CLI or environment variables.
+- **AWS Credentials:** You should have valid AWS credentials, including an Access Key and Secret Access Key, which will authenticate and authorize access to your AWS account.
+These credentials should be configured on your machine using the AWS CLI or environment variables.

-Domain and IP Address: Ensure that you have a registered domain name and an associated IP address.
-Additionally, it is important that your current AWS account has control of this IP address.
+- **Domain and IP Address:** You should have a registered domain name and an associated IP address.
+Additionally, it is important that your AWS account has control over this IP address.

-By meeting these prerequisites, you will have the necessary tools, credentials, and resources to work effectively with the repository and deploy infrastructure on AWS using Terraform.

 ## Installation